 Change Your Wi-Fi Settings

 If you’re using Steam via Wi-Fi, then there are a few things you can do to boost your speed.
-Depending on whether you’re close to your router or several rooms away, you could switch between 2.4GHz and 5GHz frequencies on your router (usually accessed via typing “192.168.1.1” or “192.168.0.1” in your browser address bar).
-The former tends not to be as fast, but is better at covering longer distances, while 5GHz is a shorter-wave frequency that offers better speeds but less distance.
+Depending on whether you’re close to your router or several rooms away, you could switch between 2.4GHz and 5GHz frequencies on your router (usually accessed by typing “192.168.1.1” or “192.168.0.1” in your browser address bar).
+The former tends not to be as fast but is better at covering longer distances, while 5GHz is a shorter-wave frequency that offers better speeds but less distance.

-Both frequencies have their own sets of Wi-Fi channels to connect to, which can greatly vary in speed depending on the channels they overlap with, local traffic etc. For more information, read our guides on how to find the best Wi-Fi channel for your PC and how to find the best 5GHz Wi-Fi channel for your PC.
+Both frequencies have their own sets of Wi-Fi channels to connect to, which can greatly vary in speed depending on the channels they overlap with, local traffic, etc. For more information, read our guides on how to find the best Wi-Fi channel for your PC and how to find the best 5GHz Wi-Fi channel for your PC.

 The above are some of the more common ways to speed up your Steam downloads, as well as your internet in general.
-If you have broader Internet problems, then you should check out our guide on how to troubleshoot a router, which may also fix any issues you have with Steam downloads.
+If you have broader Internet problems, you should check out our guide on how to troubleshoot a router, which may also fix any issues you have with Steam downloads.